redhat-performance/aimlperf_reg_tests/TensorFlow/playbooks/README.md

 ## TensorFlow Installation

-To install TensorFlow on a RHEL 7 machine,
+To install TensorFlow on a RHEL 7 machine (after you've optionally installed CUDA packages for a GPU-enabled machine),

 ```
 $ cd TensorFlow_installation